knakamura13/discord-apu-test-bot/README.md

-# Discord Node Chat Bot Template
+# Discord APU Test Bot

-A simple Discord bot made with Node.js
+A simple Discord bot made with Node.js for the APU Community server

 ## Prerequisites